 \end{fact}

-\begin{fact} Each rigid cluster vertex $v$ of the reduced Bowditch tree ${T}^r_G$ is \emph{isolated}, i.e. there is no rigid cluster vertex in ${T}^r_G$ at distance 2 from $v$.
+\begin{fact}\factlabel{3.4} Each rigid cluster vertex $v$ of the reduced Bowditch tree ${T}^r_G$ is \emph{isolated}, i.e., there is no rigid cluster vertex in ${T}^r_G$ at distance 2 from $v$.
 Equivalently, all vertices of ${T}^r_G$ lying at distance 2 from a rigid cluster vertex $v$ are flexible. \end{fact}

-\begin{rmk}\rmklabel{3.5} Given a rigid cluster $S\subset{T}_G$, consider the action of the corresponding rigid cluster factor $G_S$ on $S$.
+\begin{rmk}\rmklabel{3.5} Given a rigid cluster $S\subset{T}_G$, and the corresponding rigid cluster factor $G(v_S)$, consider the action of $G(v_S)$ on $S$.
 The vertex stabilizers of this action are easily seen to coincide with the corresponding vertex stabilizers of the $G$-action on ${T}_G$.
-Thus, this action describes some splitting of the rigid cluster factor $G_S$, along its maximal 2-ended subgroups, whose factors are some appropriate rigid factors of the Bowditch JSJ splitting of $G$.
-This observation helps to understand the nature of rigid cluster factors, even though we will make no essential use of it. \end{rmk}
+Thus, this action describes some splitting of the rigid cluster factor $G(v_S)$, along maximal 2-ended subgroups, whose factors are some appropriate rigid factors of the Bowditch JSJ splitting of $G$.
+This observation is helpful for understanding the nature of rigid cluster factors, even though we will make no essential use of it. \end{rmk}

-Since the factors of any splitting of a hyperbolic group along its quasi-convex subgroups are also quasi-convex (see e.g. Proposition~1.2 in \cite{Bowditch:cut_points:1998}), and since 2-ended subgroups are quasi-convex, we get the following.
+Since the factors of any splitting of a hyperbolic group along quasi-convex subgroups are also quasi-convex (see e.g. Proposition~1.2 in \cite{Bowditch:cut_points:1998}), and since 2-ended subgroups are quasi-convex, we get the following.

-\begin{cor} Each rigid cluster factor of a 1-ended hyperbolic group $G$ is quasi-convex in $G$.
+\begin{cor}\corlabel{cluster_quasiconvex} Each rigid cluster factor of a 1-ended hyperbolic group $G$ is quasi-convex in $G$.
 In particular, each rigid cluster factor is a non-elementary hyperbolic group. \end{cor}